milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 Ingram: "(Anytime.
 Good luck.)"

-*After my conversation with Ingram ends, I head back to Izumi, who is just about finished his bento.*
+*After my conversation with Ingram ends, I head back to Izumi, who is just about finished eating.*

 *A glimmer of hope sparks within me, wondering if Ingram's advice might be the key to helping Izumi.*